benjamin-j-cooper/benjamin-j-cooper.github.io/docs/_includes/projects/rs_project.md

 **Observations and Insights:**
 - Ther top 10 recommended songs are similar to the user-user and SVD models

-# Part II: Content Based Recommendation System
+### Content Based Recommendation System

-So far we have only used the play_count of songs to find recommendations but we have other information/features on songs as well, and these features can be used to increase the personalization of the recommendation system.
+So far I have only used the play_count of songs to find recommendations but there are other information/features on songs as well, and these features can be used to increase the personalization of the recommendation system.
 For example, we can use the artist name and album title to recommend songs to users from artists/albums they like but songs they have not heard yet.
-We can also include the year the song was released and recommedn music from the same time period.
+We can also include the year the song was released and recommend music from the same time period.
+Before Running any of the content based models, I preprocessed the text data by tolkenizing it with natural language processing methods that come standard in the NLTK package.
+First, I coded the year column into text:

-### Some Useful Functions

-function to pre-process the text data:

-Function to get top 20 similar songs based on text cosign similarity:

-Function to get user recommendations from cosign similarity text matrix based on a users top listened to songs:

-### Preprocessing features for tf-idf

 <div>